Paper Trail Media: Cyprus Confidential

-In collaboration with the International Consortium of Investigative Journalists, Paper Trail Media examined over 3 million documents from Cyprus as part of the Cyprus Confidential investigation about shell companies through which, among other things, covert payments were made to the journalist Hubert Seipel, and the oligarch Alexei Mordashov tried to circumvent sanctions from the European Union Union against Russia.
+In collaboration with the International Consortium of Investigative Journalists, Paper Trail Media examined over 3 million documents from Cyprus as part of the Cyprus Confidential investigation about shell companies through which, among other things, covert payments were made to the journalist Hubert Seipel, and the oligarch Alexei Mordashov tried to circumvent sanctions from the European Union against Russia.

 Other projects

 The team has also been involved with Deforestation_Inc., the 'StoryKillers' project, and Russian Asset Tracker.

+Awards

+The work and the reporters of paper trail media have received numerous awards, including: